"

 Upper Motor Neurons

-All the other neurons in the brain and spinal cord that influence movement, but do not make direct contact with a skeletal muscle fiber, are called upper motor neurons.
+All the other neurons in the brain and spinal cord that influence movement, but do not make direct contact with a skeletal muscle fiber, are called upper motor neurons by clinicians.
 Examples of these upper motor neurons are neurons of the precentral gyrus (primary motor cortex) of the brain; neurons in the basal ganglia (basal nuclei); and neurons of the cerebellum.

-The neurons which make up the pathway from Brodmann area 4 (primary motor cortex) to the cell bodies of α motor neurons in the anterior horn of spinal cord, which we will see later in this objective and name the corticospinal (or pyramidal) tract, are examples of upper motor neurons.
+For example, neurons which make up the pathway from Brodmann area 4 (primary motor cortex) to the cell bodies of α motor neurons in the anterior horn of spinal cord are upper motor neurons.
+We will see this pathway in detail later in this section.
+This pathway includes pyramidal-shaped cell bodies in layer 5 of precentral gyrus; axons descending in the corona radiata, brainstem, and spinal cord; and axon terminals onto the α motor neuron in the ventral horn of spinal cord.
+This pathway is named the corticospinal (or pyramidal) tract and is one example of a set of upper motor neurons.

 License